jacopen/showks-canvas/README.md

 # showKs Canvas
 showKs Canvas is a simple collaborative whiteboard using socket.io.
-This is the participant's web application of Japan Container Days showKs.
+This is the participant's web application of Cloud Native Days showKs.

 ## How to modify
 1. Create your own branch.